-Council monitors and plans for spending across these categories as a way to ensure it can afford to continue to look after its assets to the right standard.
+Council monitors and plans for spending across these categories to ensure it can afford to continue to look after its assets to the right standard.
 Each asset requires ongoing operating and maintenance expenditure, and funding of new assets needs to consider the long term costs, and whether Council can afford them in the long term even if the initial construction costs are funded externally through a grant.

 Table 4: Asset Lifecycle Funding Categories